ivanjovanovic/sicp/2.2/notes.md

 Block functions can be many, mapping, filtering, accumulating ...

-Conslusion is that we can encourage flexible and modular designs by bulding intedpented blocks that communicate over conventional interfaces.
+Conslusion is that we can encourage flexible and modular designs by bulding intepented blocks that communicate over conventional interfaces.